Phone system - Wednesday 4th March - now restored

 Prepare your home for winter

-It may be sunny at the moment, but its good to be prepared Glow Cornwall insulates homes to help prevent health problems.
-Glow Cornwall has funding for loft and cavity wall insulation (subject to property assessment).
+Glow Cornwall insulates homes to help prevent health problems.
+They have funding for loft and cavity wall insulation (subject to property assessment).
 The amount of the subsidy will vary depending on the property and the insulation could be free.
 Why not contact Glow Cornwall on 0800 316 4425 to see if they can help you prepare for winter.

 Wheal Northey Surgery aims to serve its practice population by providing a first class primary care service that combines friendliness with professionalism.

 We plan to use this surgery website to present all our patients with up to date news and information about our practices.
 We will keep it current with any developments or other details that we feel are relevant to you.

 As well as a source of information about our practice, the staff and the services we provide, we hope you will use this website as a useful resource for other health-related information.